WHAT TO EXPECT

 Drilling a water well is new territory for most of New Hampshire and Maine customers such as the order of operations, major drivers of price and site preservation.
 This quick primer will allow you to better understand the process of drilling a gravel/screened or Artesian/Bedrock water well.

-This biggest question everyone wants to know is "how much is a new well going to cost?"
-Well, the answer depends first on a few key factors.
+The biggest question in drilling a well is "how much is a new well going to cost?"
+The answer depends on a few key factors.

 The 3 major costs of a new well are: